qkzk/fm/development.md

 - [x] binary preview also display parsed ASCII strings
 - [x] skim fuzzy find (ctrl-f) starts from current dir, not current selected file
 - [x] open/file pick flagged files if there are, use selected file instead
+- [ ] regroup openers when opening multiple files.
+Requires a lot of change...

 ## TODO